watem-sedem/watem-sedem/docs/input.rst

 This page describes all the possible model inputs.

-CN-WS accepts input files and **a lot of** parameters.
+WaTEM/SEDEM accepts input files and parameters.
 Below, all possible input layers and parameters are described.
+Somer parameters and input files are dependent on the :ref:`choices <choicespage>` that were made by the user.

 .. _folders: